dehesa/SwiftUI/README.md

         This is a fantastic tool and [Javier](https://twitter.com/SwiftUILab) deserves huge props for making this open source and discover undocumented functionality.
 Hats off to you, sir!

     -   [Frame (little squares)](https://swiftui-lab.com/frame-behaviors) reviews the `frame()` and `fixedSize()` modifiers.
+    -   [State (arrow)](https://swiftui-lab.com/state-changes) discuss the perils of mutating state within a SwiftUI view body and the CPU usage.